Xavier Jesuit School

 Today, the impact of the deadly Pol Pot regime lives on as 65% of Cambodians are under 30 years of age.
 Just 1 in 4 children finish high school and youth unemployment is high.

-The Jesuits are committed to improving the quality of education in Cambodia, and have established the new Xavier Jesuit School.
-Located in north west Cambodia, the Xavier Jesuit School is home to four new education projects.
+The Jesuits are committed to improving the quality of education in Cambodia, and established the Xavier Jesuit School in 2015.
+Located in the north west in one of the poorest provinces in Cambodia, the Xavier Jesuit School is home to four education projects.
 It includes a Community Learning Centre (for remedial and extra tuition for kids from local public schools), a primary school (kindergarten to Grade 6), a secondary school (Grades 7-9); and senior school (Grades 10-12).
 Professional development of teachers is also provided.

 "The most important thing for me when I teach the students is being aware of my responsibility as a teacher.
 So I should provide a good education for our students.
 Most of all, I hope they can shape their own dreams well."As with all Jesuit schools, formation of the whole person is central to the education program.
 Students learn through an inquiry-based model, rather than the traditional rote-learning program, and they partake in a full range of cultural, art, music and physical education programs.
 Those families that can afford it are invited to make a small contribution toward school fees, but there are many who can’t, so a scholarship fund has been established.
 Jesuit Mission supports the students in Grades 7 to 10 who are on full scholarships which include their living costs, school fees and all school materials.
 These scholarships target students who want to learn but are unable to access education due to lack of funds or because they live in remote villages.
 The scholarship program aims to support 80 students (50 girls and 30 boys).

 Nith and Sina's Story